yesodweb/yesodweb.com-content/blog/2012/4/debugging-openid.md

 * I still had no idea where that error message was coming from.
 * discoverYADIS was being called twice.
 It succeeded the first time, and failed the second.

-It's not surprising that the discover function is called twice, it's the very nature of OpenID.
+It's not surprising that the discoverYADIS function is called twice, it's the very nature of OpenID.
 Usually, we connect to the OpenID specified by the user, only to find an HTML tag or HTTP header telling us to look elsewhere for the rest of the login information.
 But why was it failing the second time around?

-I get the two URLs that were being requested, and went back to me http-conduit test program.
+I got the two URLs that were being requested, and went back to my http-conduit test program.
 I ran something along the lines of:

     simpleHttp "https://example.com/"
     simpleHttp "https://example.com/?xrds"

 No problem at all.
 So both URLs seemed to work.
-Then I get an idea: maybe it's a problem caused by connection sharing.
+Then I got an idea: maybe it's a problem caused by connection sharing.
 So I modified the test program:

     withManager $ \m -> do